Toronto’s sizzling hot festival scene heats up this winter, with can’t-miss events for the whole family.

 winter-hero-couple

-Winter 2025 is a stellar year for many of Toronto’s top festivals, as they celebrate milestone anniversaries.
-The winter festival season picks up steam in February and brings light into dark winter nights with a range of programming the whole family will enjoy.
+Winter 2026 is a stellar year for many of Toronto’s top festivals.
+The winter festival season picks up steam late January and brings light into dark winter nights with a range of programming the whole family will enjoy.

 Showcasing the best music, art, design and culinary offerings in the city, here are 10 winter festivals in Toronto worth venturing out in the cold for.